 Students looked at each scarecrow and chose three words to write under each column.

 It was a great way to review vowel sounds and practice some spelling!

 Ready for some fall fun?

 Scroll down and click on the blue button to download the vowel sort.
-Then make sure to hop over and pick up our Fall Sight Word Game for even more fun!
+Then make sure to hop over and pick up even more engaging fall activities!